-Call your city or township clerk as soon as possible to cancel your first absentee ballot and request a new one.
+Call or visit your city or township clerk's office as soon as possible to cancel your first absentee ballot and request a new one.
+Or go to your polling place on Election Day, complete a simple form and vote.